TSPoulsen/egm/notes.md

     - Gaussian Mechanism
     - Problem of adding equal noise in each dimension
     - Elliptical Gaussian Mechanism
-        - Look at this as a transformation to symmetry (i.e. equal noise here is optimal)
 - Problem of Gaussian data
     - Clipping data (such that very little is removed 10^5 points and 10^{-5} prob of clipping points)
-    - Transition into symmetry again
 - Different ways of solving, setup different constraints
 - Present the one focused on and the steps to solving it
 - Theorem on optimality